President of the Czech Republic

+The Constitution provides that the president cannot be held responsible for his own conduct, except in cases of treason or high violation against the Constitution.
+The Parliament maintains the sole power of impeachment and the president may only be removed from office by a trial before the Constitutional Court.
+The president is solely responsible for appointing the prime minister, the Cabinet ministers, as well as the members of the board of the Czech National Bank, and nominating justices to the Constitutional Court, who are subject to Senate approval, among others.

+The president is elected directly using the two-round system to a five-year term.
+Prior to 2013, the president was selected by a joint session of the Parliament.
+Under Article 57 of the Constitution, no individual may be elected to more than two consecutive terms.
+The current president, Petr Pavel, was elected in the 2023 election, and assumed office on 9 March 2023.

 Powers

 The framers of the Constitution of the Czech Republic intended to set up a parliamentary system, with the prime minister as the country's leading political figure and the de facto chief executive and the president as a ceremonial head of state.
 However, the stature of the first president, Václav Havel, was such that the office acquired greater influence than the framers intended, although not nearly as powerful as the Czechoslovak presidency.

 Absolute authority

 The president of the Czech Republic has the authority to act independently in a number of substantive areas.
 One of the office's strongest powers is that of veto, which returns a bill to parliament.
 Although the veto may be overridden by parliament with an absolute majority vote (over 50%) of all deputies, the ability to refuse to sign legislation acts as a check on the power of the legislature.
-The only kind of bills a President can neither veto nor approve are acts that would change the constitution.
+The only kind of bills a president can neither veto nor approve are acts that would change the constitution.

 The president also has the leading role in the appointment of persons to key high offices, including appointment of judges to the Supreme and Constitutional Courts (with the permission of the Senate), and members of the Bank Board of the Czech National Bank.